 It is recommended that a string line be used to establish the alignment of the terminal and the post locations.
 The offsets nominated in this document are measured to the face of rail.

-When establishing the post locations of the terminal, take care to note the following;
+When establishing the post locations of the terminal, take care to note the following:

-- The first two posts from the end of each terminal have no offset blocking piece; - The 200mm blocking pieces used within the terminals are wider than the standard w-beam blocking pieces; - The 1.905m spacing for the posts throughout the terminal is different from the standard w-beam barrier spacing of 2.0m; and - With the exception of the 1st anchor rail, the intermediate rail panels are spliced mid-span between posts; - The installed rail height is 790mm; and
+- The first two posts from the end of each terminal have no offset blocking piece; - The blocking pieces used within the terminals are 200mm wide; - The 1.905m spacing for the posts throughout the terminal is different from the standard w-beam barrier spacing of 2.0m; and - With the exception of the 1st anchor rail, the intermediate rail panels are spliced mid-span between posts; and - The installed rail height is 790mm.